Bijan-K/AI-Tech-Checkpoint/README.md

 This is a concise mostly personal collection of some of the AI technologies & researches that I have came across.
 This list does not endorse anything or is competing with any other List.
 It simply wishes to be informative(and for myself mostly).

+Mood: Everybody is announcing models nobody is releasing them.

 ### Other resources